Sheraim/learning-journal/git.md

 ![Alt Text](https://git-scm.com/figures/18333fig0105-tn.png)

-For my fellow corporate professionals these snapshots are the equivalent of a "blacklined" document.
+_(For my fellow corporate professionals these snapshots are the equivalent of a "blacklined" document.
 For the benefit of everyone else, this tool is a way to compare two documents in a word processing program and display only what changes have been made between them.
-The comparison is displayed by default in a new third document - the "blackline", which would be your snapshot.
+The comparison is displayed by default in a new third document - the "blackline", which would be your snapshot.)_

-## Common Git Commands
+## Git Command Cheat Sheet

-*git add [file name]
-*git commit -m [what changes were made] git push origin master (syncs code to repo on GitHub) git add . (when ran after "git status" command this will add all folders / files that appeared in the result)

-# To Clone to Git

-Command
-git clone [URL to clone] (eg "git clone (https://github.com/Sheraim/learning-journal.git))
+git status - show modified files in working directory, staged for your next commit git add [file] - add a file as it looks now to your next commit (stage) git add . - when ran after "git status" command this will add all folders / files that appeared in the result git commit -m “[brief message describing changes]” - commit your staged content as a new commit snapshot git push [alias] [branch] - transmit local branch commits to the remote repository branch git push origin master - sync code to repo on GitHub) git pull - fetch and merge any commits from the tracking remote branch git merge [alias]/[branch] - merge a remote branch into your current branch to bring it up to date git rm [file] - delete the file from project and stage the removal for commit git mv [existing-path] [new-path] - change an existing file path and stage the move git log --stat -M -show all commit logs with indication of any paths that moved git clone [url] - retrieve an entire repository from a hosted location via URL